kennedymj97/msc-2048-ai/README.md

 By default this executable will run the iterated local search to find a strategy with 1 ban rule and 4 try rules.

 It is possible to watch the best strategy found using this search by passing the --play argument.
+By default the time taken between moves is 500 milliseconds.

 ```shell
 ./target/release/msc-2048-ai --play